-Keeping in context all the above mentioned points, by now a product manager should have realized that Design must be iterative and cannot be time bound.
+Keeping in context all the above-mentioned points, by now a product manager should have realized that Design must be iterative and cannot be time-bound.
 Product managers should be willing to experiment, learn and iterate with the design.
-Design iteration helps rapid resolution of misunderstandings, brings out user feedback, and it gives team a certainty that their efforts are being focused and adding value to the customer.
-A Product manager should engage and closely work with product designer at every stage of product life cycle.
+Design iteration helps rapid resolution of misunderstandings, brings out user feedback, and gives the team a certainty that their efforts are being focused and adding value to the customer.
+A Product manager should engage and closely work with product designers at every stage of the product life cycle.

-User expectations, constraints and context in which users interact with the product are ever changing.
-It is very critical that design needs evolve, meet and exceed this ever-changing environment.
+User expectations, constraints and context in which users interact with the product are ever-changing.
+It is very critical that design needs to evolve, meet and exceed this ever-changing environment.
 Many firms constantly invest in design to raise the bar of craftsmanship and serve the user better.
 One such example is Microsoft redesign Windows 10 Outlook and Calendar apps.